-When teeth are fractured, discolored, or have been reduced during other procedures, dental patients may be candidates for porcelain veneers.
+When teeth are fractured, discolored, or have been reduced during other procedures, dental patients may be candidates for veneers Kendall.
 Made of ultra-strong porcelain, these thin shells can be bonded to the front side of the teeth to restore or improve the appearance of the teeth.
-Veneers may be placed to correct unwanted changes in the teeth, or to create better aesthetics for a patient’s natural teeth.
+Porcelain Veneers Kendall may be placed to correct unwanted changes in the teeth, or to create better aesthetics for a patient’s natural teeth.

 Of all the options for replacing missing teeth, dental implants are regarded as the gold standard.
 This is because the root structure is replaced during a minor surgical procedure, completely replacing the natural tooth.
 A screw is secured into the jaw bone and an artificial crown is attached to the screw above the bone.
 When the jaw bone no longer contains the roots of teeth, area resorption occurs.
 The screw replaces the root and can reverse bone loss and provide anchoring for the replacement tooth.

 A great way to improve one’s smile is through teeth whitening.
 Bliss Dental offers customized at-home whitening trays and in-office treatments.
 Dr. Gaertner can also recommend a safe whitening toothpaste for regular use and gradual bleaching.

 In more complicated cases, like when a patient experiences tooth discoloration due to infected tooth pulp or decay, Dr. Gaertner may suggest other solutions, like a crown, veneer, or internal bleaching.

 How Long Does The Full Mouth Reconstruction Procedure Take?